 3. Hiring an attorney who is a friend to handle your sale.

 Transaction experience in the transportation industry is critical when it comes to hiring an attorney.
 Choosing an attorney at of convenience regardless of proven transaction experience can expose you legally, and it can also put you in danger of losing the deal on the table.
-The Tenney Group can recommend many seasoned transaction attorneys all across the U.S. Once a seasoned professional is protecting your interests, you will be glad that you went with a transaction specialist with industry experience.
+A business broker can recommend many seasoned transaction attorneys all across the U.S. Once a seasoned professional is protecting your interests, you will be glad that you went with a transaction specialist with industry experience.
 A seasoned professional may have a more expensive hourly rate, but your overall transaction expenses may be less because transaction specialists produce better results in a fraction of the time.

 4. Choosing transaction professionals based on professional fee that makes you feel comfortable.

 It is understandable for a seller to want to reduce the overall transaction expenses to their business broker, attorney, accountant, and transaction tax specialist.
 If you search long enough, you can probably find someone who will sign up to sell your business for essentially nothing.
 And that is what you will likely get for your time and effort.
 The same goes for attorneys and accountants.
 Focus your attention on what value these professionals each bring to your ambulance business sale.
 Business owners who have gone through the process understand that you always end up paying less in the long run when you hire a pro and not someone who is learning at your expense.